scarletti-ben/vercel-api/README.md

 ## Current API Endpoints

-> [!Tip]
-> Sometimes clicking a link can affect the characters in the URL slightly, consider copy and pasting the URL if you encounter issues

 ### [api/test](https://scarletti-ben.vercel.app/api/test)
-- A `GET` request or direct access to https://scarletti-ben.vercel.app/api/test should succeed
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test) should succeed

 ### [api/test-proxy](https://scarletti-ben.vercel.app/api/test-proxy)
-- A `GET` request or direct access to https://scarletti-ben.vercel.app/api/test-proxy should fail as the `?url=` parameter is missing
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-proxy) should fail as the `?url=` parameter is missing
-- A `GET` request or direct access to https://scarletti-ben.vercel.app/api/test-proxy?url=https://api.dictionaryapi.dev/api/v2/entries/en/hello should succeed with a `JSON` object as the data field
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-proxy?url=https://api.dictionaryapi.dev/api/v2/entries/en/hello) should succeed with a `JSON` object as the data field
-- A `GET` request or direct access to https://scarletti-ben.vercel.app/api/test-proxy?url=https://www.example.com should fail as the content type returned is `text/html`
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-proxy?url=https://www.example.com) should fail as the content type returned is `text/html`
-- A `GET` request or direct access to https://scarletti-ben.vercel.app/api/test-proxy?url=https://www.reddit.com should fail as `Reddit` does not honour the request
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-proxy?url=https://www.reddit.com) should fail as `Reddit` does not honour the request

 ### [api/public-key](https://scarletti-ben.vercel.app/api/public-key)
-- A `GET` request or direct access to https://scarletti-ben.vercel.app/api/public-key should succeed with `PUBLIC_KEY` as a `Base64` encoded string in an object of the data field `response.data.PUBLIC_KEY`
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/public-key) should succeed with `PUBLIC_KEY` as a `Base64` encoded string in an object of the data field `response.data.PUBLIC_KEY`

 ### [api/test-rsa-oaep](https://scarletti-ben.vercel.app/api/test-rsa-oaep)
-- A `GET` request or direct access to https://scarletti-ben.vercel.app/api/test-rsa-oaep should fail as neither `?encrypt=` nor `?decrypt=` parameter are found
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-rsa-oaep) should fail as neither `?encrypt=` nor `?decrypt=` parameter are found
-- A `GET` request or direct access to `https://scarletti-ben.vercel.app/api/test-rsa-oaep?encrypt=test` should succeed and encrypt text to `response.data.text`
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-rsa-oaep?encrypt=test) should succeed and encrypt text to `response.data.text`
-- A `GET` request or direct access to `https://scarletti-ben.vercel.app/api/test-rsa-oaep?decrypt=V%2Bt0hOXZvfeO51ca2UopBVuv5j3Hjz1JeTjXhIlEa2UManXn5JbUbGfyWfbQsI0ymvNe%2BD7kgTkiHFDHQUgrivKjUknzuQel8Wmm%2BM5hc7yfzqWDDrjJwFN3xr%2BtFnD31bxaaK%2Fqw6z%2FjZlAVy4bFIkKu%2BlmQyABoGQStNOLyC%2FHGYIPptm6cvlT%2BAU4vY4c8psr0FcTwweQTg88YsM9hFBo7UXDyvQK4ugD5RDes%2FL%2BennOMEmOI9SosA7KZz825%2FJX5zzpkf2c8fNw5JXetn7HSfvVozYrb9akVPodk81XSTsNc1gWuIsDmen5JtIqZhLso8aP9yHMItoOeZahAw%3D%3D` should succeed and decrypt text to `response.data.text`
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-rsa-oaep?decrypt=V%2Bt0hOXZvfeO51ca2UopBVuv5j3Hjz1JeTjXhIlEa2UManXn5JbUbGfyWfbQsI0ymvNe%2BD7kgTkiHFDHQUgrivKjUknzuQel8Wmm%2BM5hc7yfzqWDDrjJwFN3xr%2BtFnD31bxaaK%2Fqw6z%2FjZlAVy4bFIkKu%2BlmQyABoGQStNOLyC%2FHGYIPptm6cvlT%2BAU4vY4c8psr0FcTwweQTg88YsM9hFBo7UXDyvQK4ugD5RDes%2FL%2BennOMEmOI9SosA7KZz825%2FJX5zzpkf2c8fNw5JXetn7HSfvVozYrb9akVPodk81XSTsNc1gWuIsDmen5JtIqZhLso8aP9yHMItoOeZahAw%3D%3D) should succeed and decrypt text to `response.data.text`
-- A `GET` request or direct access to `https://scarletti-ben.vercel.app/api/test-rsa-oaep?decrypt=test` should fail as the text is not `URI`-safe `Base64`-encoded string encrypted via `RSA-OAEP`
+- A `GET` request or direct access [here](https://scarletti-ben.vercel.app/api/test-rsa-oaep?decrypt=test) should fail as the text is not `URI`-safe `Base64`-encoded string encrypted via `RSA-OAEP`

 > [!Caution]
 > Remember that `GET` requests have security issues as text needs to be passed as query parameters within the `URL` itself.
 This endpoint should not be used for sensitive data under any circumstances

-> [!TIP]
-> Ideally a `POST` request with `HTTPS` would be used, and this would also eliminate the need for the `decodeURIComponent` and `encodeURIComponent` calls as `POST` does not need to adhere to the `URL` character set.
+Ideally, instead of a `GET` request, a `POST` request with `HTTPS` would be used, and this would also eliminate the need for the `decodeURIComponent` and `encodeURIComponent` calls as `POST` does not need to adhere to the `URL` character set

 ## Adding a New API Endpoint
 It is incredibly easy to add a new `serverless` function / `API` endpoint to `Vercel`.
 To do so, create a new `.js` file in the `api/` directory and write a function in the format `export default function handler(request, response)`.
 Once completed, push the change to the `main` branch. `Vercel` will start a `build` and `deploy` process, with the new endpoint accessible at `https://app-name.vercel.app/api/endpoint-name`